facecrm/facecrm-ios-sdk/README.md

 The sample app demonstrates the use of the FaceCRM iOS client library.
 The sample shows scenarios face detection and face registration.
 [See SAMPLE](https://github.com/facecrm/facecrm-ios-sdk/blob/master/LICENSE) for details.

 ## License

-FaceCRM is released under the BSD 2 license.
+The FaceCRM is released under the BSD 2 license.
 [See LICENSE](https://github.com/facecrm/facecrm-ios-sdk/blob/master/LICENSE) for details.